jiaohehu/NPreview/DOC-contex.md

 two lines on top of each other and these two lines will have their equal-signs aligned.
 For the next two formulas they are always arranged centered.

+# Setting the gap between images

+For PICT block, when multiple images are present in a row, there must be some gap that needs to be reserved.
+The default setting for the gap between the images is a fixed value (unknown), which causes the problem of not being able to control the total width of the block so that it stay within the width of the page.

+The solution is to configure it so that the gap is set to a fraction of the width of the page.
+Following is an example of setting it to be 6% of the page width.

+  \setupcombinations[distance=0.06\textwidth]

+Following are examples copied from WIKI page of CONTEX.
+Suppressing both the horizontal and vertical gap between cells:

+  \setupcombinations[distance=0mm,after=]

+A 10mm horizontal and vertical gap between cells:

+  \setupcombinations[distance=10mm,after={\blank[10mm]}]

+The distance between the content and its caption entry is set with the 'inbetween' parameter.

+Current the distance is made a parameter in CONTEX that is CONTEX.distance, it is set to a number that represents the percentage of the page.
+For example '2' would mean two-percent of the page width.
+The \setupcombinations command is then placed at the preamble of each generated CONTEX document that reflects this setting.

+# Page layout

+To setup the page layout of the entire document.
+The following three parameters are to be used for controlling the margin left/right and the width of the document itself.

+  %!CONTEX.papersize=A4
+  %!CONTEX.backspace=15
+  %!CONTEX.cutspace=15
+  %!CONTEX.width=180

+Note that the total distance of backspace, cutspace and width should equal to the width of the page, which has been set to A4, having a standard width of 210mm and height of 297mm.
+All the numbers of these parameters must be specified in numbers, and are assumed to be in mm.

+The vertical spaces are controlled by the following parameters:

+  %!CONTEX.topspace=20;
+  %!CONTEX.header=10;
+  %!CONTEX.footer=0;
+  %!CONTEX.height=250;